9 Real Estate Niches That Top Agents Specialize In For Massive Success

 Specializing in a location means that all your marketing will be focused on prospects in this area.
 The focus means generating more effective leads and continually building on past contacts and successes.
 Further, your advice will be more relevant to your buyers and sellers — they will be more likely to have positive outcomes.

 Other realtors focus on a type of property instead of a location.
 Maybe you love historic homes, waterfront properties, or luxury mansions.
 Or maybe you want to work with a builder selling new construction homes.

-Focusing on a type of property means that you get to know all there is to know about that property type.
-Types ripe for a niche focus include cabins, multi-family homes, and short-term rental properties — things that you can learn a lot about that others may not be focused on.
+Focusing on a type of property means that you get to know everything about that property type.
+Types ripe for a niche focus include cabins, multi-family homes, and short-term rental properties — things you can learn much about that others may not be focused on.

-When you work in this niche, you’re more likely to work with multiple neighborhoods.
+Working in this niche makes you more likely to work with multiple neighborhoods.
 You may work throughout the entire state.
 But you’ll always know the current available inventory in the back of your mind; because you’re specialized, you can become someone’s source of truth for the area.